tomaj/nette-api/README.md

 ## Why Nette-Api

 This library provides out-of-the box API solution for Nette framework.
 You can register API endpoints and connect it to specified handlers.
 You need only implement your custom business logic.
-Library provides authorization, validation and formatting services for you API.
+Library provides authorization, validation, rate limit and formatting services for you API.

 ## Installation